karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 It's hard to pass up an opportunity to complain about XML-based configuration, so...Most .NET frameworks provide both code-based (as seen above) and XML-based configuration.
 The benefit of code-based is that you are able to refactor as well as test your configuration.
 There's no advantage to XML-based configuration, though some developers will state that with XML they don't need to recompile and retest their code.
 I say that's crap: a change in your configuration, regardless of where it's stored, needs to go through the same QA and deployment procedures as any other code change.

 ### Dependency Injection Framework Anti Pattern ###
 Ending our introduction on Dependency Injection with what we covered above would be a disservice.
-We've covered the mechanics of DI and DI Frameworks, but in focusing on the *what* we've introduced some pretty nasty *hows*.
+We've covered the mechanics of DI and DI Frameworks, but in focusing on the *what*, we've introduced some pretty nasty *hows*.
 Our `kernel` instance from the last example is thread-safe, and we could create a static class and call something like `Factory.Get<T>` everywhere in our code.
 As we suggested above, DI frameworks can be seen as a replacement for `new`, so that might seem a logical approach.

 As a general rule, you want to try to limit directly using the DI framework.
 If you are using a modern framework, there should be hooks where the framework stops and your code starts to make this possible.
 For example, ASP.NET MVC allows you to provide a custom controller factory which can then be used as a starting point for the dependency resolution process.
 In fact, most DI frameworks will provide these hooks for various frameworks, such as Ninject's `NinjectHttpApplication` which you simply inherit from, tell it about your modules, and move on.
 As a simple check, search your solution for how many times you are importing your DI's namespace (if you are using Ninject, you could search for `using Ninject`), hopefully you won't find it in more than 4 or 5 places.